Alqueraf/Alqueraf/README.md

 <a href="https://www.meta.com/">Meta</a> / <a href="https://levinriegner.com/news/media-view">L+R</a>
 </td>
 <td>
-Open Sourced as Best Practices for the new Meta Spatial SDK
+Open Sourced by Meta as Best Practices for the new Spatial SDK
 </td>
 </tr>